nculwell/MathStudy/README.md

   Louis Leithold was widely credited with the creation of the modern "standard" calculus textbook.
 This is either a great accomplishment ("improving math education") or an unforgivable sin ("dumbing down mathematics"), depending on which side of the textbook feud you fall on.
 In any case, he's dead now, and his book isn't popular enough to attract a successor to maintain it, so this one probably won't get any new editions.
 In my opinion, it is actually more "proofy" compared to the other books in this section.
 There is an older but perfectly good edition, *The Calculus With Analytic Geometry* (TCWAG) which is currently available for under $10.

   My personal opinion is that if you're going to get a "standard" calc textbook, Leithold is a good choice.
 Don't expect much from its theoretical demands, though: it does a fine job of teaching the proofs but the proofs you're asked to do in the problem sets are dull and trivial.
-The applications problems are also a bit repetitive.
+The calculation problems are also a bit repetitive.

 - Stewart, *Calculus: Early Transcendentals*